apsinghap/Country-Rest-API/README.md

 # Endpoints
 1. Authentication
    ```
-request
    {
   "username": "your_username",
   "password": "your_password"
   }
 ```
-1. Fetch Detailed Information about a Specific Country.
+2. Fetch Detailed Information about a Specific Country.
-2. Retrieve a List of Countries
+3. Retrieve a List of Countries